 - Jacob Lilius: Organizational implications of high-quality workplace relationships, occupational stress and emotional labour, compassion in the workplace, health-care management

 - Vincent Pohl: Labour and Health Economics

 Applications are accepted under the general regulations of the School of Graduate Studies.
 The normal minimum academic qualification for admission to the Professional MIR program is a four-year bachelor’s degree with upper second-class standing (B+) (or equivalent) from a recognized university.
-Professional MIR candidates must also have three years of full-time employment experience in the field (or equivalent).
+Professional MIR candidates must also have three years of full-time employment experience in a related field (or equivalent).

-Candidates, with significant employment experience, who do not meet the normal minimum academic qualification, must provide additional evidence of strong academic potential.
+Candidates, with significant employment experience in HR/LR, who do not meet the normal minimum academic qualification, must provide additional evidence of strong academic potential.
 This evidence normally involves completion of two courses at the senior undergraduate or graduate level, with a minimum B+ standing in each course, or completion of the Graduate Record Admission Examination (GRE) or the Graduate Management Admission Test (GMAT), with a minimum score at the 75 percentile in the verbal and analytical categories.

 For international students, if required, a TOEFL total score of at least 600 (paper-based) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
 Applicants must have he minimum score in each test as well as the minimum overall score.